smikhalevski/doubter/README.md

 # Performance

-The chart below showcases the performance comparison in terms of millions of operations per second (greater is better).
+The chart below showcases the performance comparison of Doubter and its peers, in terms of millions of operations per second (greater is better).

 <p align="center">
   <img src="https://raw.githubusercontent.com/smikhalevski/doubter/master/static/perf.svg" alt="Performance comparison chart"/>